KatekovAnton/MACS-docs/Guides/Scripting.md

    - Game will ignore the Complex Construction flag
 2. Mixing predefined deploy with real deploy is, in general, not supported and not handled.
    - Predefined menas skipping the deploy, while all other options requires user input.
 Just difficult to handle and test all the combinations.
 Please raise an issue if its needed.
+3. If you use `deployPredefined`, then `OnPlayerDeployStarted` and `onPlayerDeployFinished` will not be executed since the deploy is not performed at all
+   - Use other events like `onMatchPrepared` to initialize player states.

 ## Run